Basic Winter Adventure Layering: Base to Shell

 Base Layer: Starting from the bottom, literally.

-Note: When choosing between materials with Merino wool blends and synthetic blends remember they both offer optimal performance, but each have their downfalls as well.
+Note: When choosing between materials keep this in mind.
 Synthetic materials are prone to holding body odor and need to be washed more often, they are also not quite as warm as Merino wool.
 However the Merino wool blends dry fast, but not as fast as synthetic and feel a bit itchy to some people.

 For women: Synthetic moisture wicking panties, Merino Wool blend sports bra, and/or Dri-fit tank with built in sports bra.